microsoft/ada/README.md

 on the AdaKiosk to perform auto-updating of the AdaKiosk app. the kiosk and the Ada Server.
-- [AdaServerRelay](AdaServerRelay/readme.md) an Azure Function used together with an Azure Logic App to use the Azure Web Pub Sub service to monitor the status of the Ada Server and the Raspberry Pi Bridge, sending emails if things are not running smoothly.
+- [AdaServerRelay](AdaServerRelay/readme.md) an Azure Function used together with an Azure Logic App to use the Azure Web Pub Sub service to monitor the status of the Ada Server and the KasaBridge, sending emails if things are not running smoothly.
-- [PiBridge](PiBridge/readme.md) the Raspberry Pi Zero Wifi bridge to the Kasa Power switches.
+- [KasaBridge](KasaBridge/readme.md) A bridge to the Kasa Power switches.
+This bridge runs on a device that has wifi connectivity to the Kasa Power Switches.
 - **HistoricalData** Some *.csv files that capture some historical data from cosmos which can be used in "replay mode" by the Server.